cairo-book/cairo-book/src/ch15-01-dictionaries.md

 # Dictionaries

 Cairo provides along with its core library a dictionary-like type.
 The `Felt252Dict<T>` data type represents a collection of key-value pairs where each key is unique and associated with a corresponding value.
-This type of data structure is known differently across different programming languages such as maps, hash tables, associative array and many others.
+This type of data structure is known differently across different programming languages such as maps, hash tables, associative arrays and many others.

 The `Felt252Dict<T>` type is useful when you want to organize your data in a certain way for which using an `Array<T>` and indexing doesn't suffice.
-Cairo dictionaries also allows the programmer to easily simulate the existence of mutable memory when there is actually none.
+Cairo dictionaries also allow the programmer to easily simulate the existence of mutable memory when there is none.

-## Basic use of Dictionaries
+## Basic Use of Dictionaries

-It is normal in other language when creating a new dictionary to define the data types of both key and value.
-In Cairo the key type is restricted to `felt252` leaving only the possibility to specify the value data type, represented by `T` in `Felt252Dict<T>`.
+It is normal in other languages when creating a new dictionary to define the data types of both key and value.
+In Cairo, the key type is restricted to `felt252` leaving only the possibility to specify the value data type, represented by `T` in `Felt252Dict<T>`.

 The core functionality of a `Felt252Dict<T>` is implemented in the trait `Felt252DictTrait` which includes all basic operations.
 Among them we can find:

-1. `new() -> Felt252Dict<T>`, that creates a new instance of a dictionary,
+1. `new() -> Felt252Dict<T>`, which creates a new instance of a dictionary,
 2. `insert(felt252, T) -> ()` to write values to a dictionary instance and
 3. `get(felt252) -> T` to read values from it.

 These functions allow us to manipulate dictionaries like in any other language.
-In the following example we create a dictionary with the purpose of having a mapping between individuals and their balance:
+In the following example, we create a dictionary to represent a mapping between individuals and their balance:

 ```rust
 use dict::Felt252DictTrait;